Business Results and Happier Employees

 For a company and its leaders, engagement not only gives us what we want from our employees – creativity, efficiency and perseverance; it also provides what we want for our employees – psychological health and well-being.
 When we are engaged, we are more resilient and happier in our work, because our basic psychological needs are fulfilled.
 And when an organization makes engagement the foundation of its working environment, it provides what is needed for a sustainable, high-performance culture.
 It is a culture that is sustainable both for the employees and the business.

-Leaders can facilitate the development of engagement by encouraging and supporting self-leadership.
-This is done by providing structure for reflection and dialogue, by asking good questions and listening actively to their team members.
 This approach gives employees training in how to approach their tasks with a holistic perspective, and to process and resolve both external and internal conflicts.
-In this way, employees learn to take responsibility for their own engagement.
+In this way, employees learn to take responsibility for the quality of their own engagement.
 As in the classic story, they are not just given a fish, they learn to fish for themselves.

-Our basic psychological needs are the drivers for our engagement, so it is a good place to start to ask the following three questions, whether we are considering leadership coaching, employee development, team development, conflict resolution or leadership training:
+Our basic psychological needs are the drivers for high quality engagement, so it is a good place to start to ask the following three questions, whether we are considering leadership coaching, employee development, team development, conflict resolution or leadership training:

-2) using our knowledge and skills, and acquiring new competence, to do our work and make a positive difference?
+- 2) How are we using our knowledge and skills, and acquiring new competence, to do our work and make a positive difference?

-ICG can help you to explore these questions, and teach your leaders to do the same.
-In this way your people will learn to approach their work in way that best serves themselves and your organizaton.
+We in ICG can help you our colleagues to explore these questions.
+In this way you will learn to approach your work in way that both serves yourselves and your organizaton.